‘Vanderpump Rules’ Star Scheana Marie Suffers ‘Devastating’ Miscarriage At Six Weeks

 Thank you to the most amazing fertility doctor ever for making this such a great experience second time around. @drshahinghadir and @scrcivf have been absolutely incredible throughout this journey for me.
 Second round was successful and we got 7 more mature eggs!!!
 Now I have 16 total! ???? (you can also refer to my previous post in January for more info)

 Fans of the hit Bravo show can expect more revelations for Scheana and her fertility journey if Vandeprump Rules is picked up for a ninth season.
 The future of the show is currently up in the air after the firings of Stassi, Kristen Doute, Max Boyens, and Brett Caprioni.
-Fans have been calling for the ax of Jax Taylor as well, but he is currently still employed by the network.
+Fans have been calling for Jax Taylor to be fired as well, but he is currently still employed by the network.